crownstone/bluenet/docs/PROTOCOL.md

 36  | UNKNOWN_TYPE | Unknown type provided.
 37  | NOT_FOUND | The thing you were looking for was not found.
 38  | NO_SPACE | There is no space for this command.
 39  | BUSY | Wait for something to be done.
+You can usually retry later.
 40  | ERR_WRONG_STATE | The crownstone is in a wrong state.
 41  | ERR_ALREADY_EXISTS | Item already exists.
 42  | ERR_TIMEOUT | Operation timed out.